By: Kurtis Wiles

 Opponents of the new law say the burden placed on social media sites to figure out who, of their large user-base, is a California resident.
 Sorting through users who are legitimately Californians and others who say they’re from California could also prove a daunting and potentially controversial task.

-However, there is a lot of support for this measure as it is part of a larger bill sponsored by state Senate Leader Darrell Steinberg, which aims to protect children from the direct marketing of alcohol, guns and other guns that are illegal for them to purchase.
+However, there is a lot of support for this measure as it is part of a larger bill sponsored by state Senate Leader Darrell Steinberg, which aims to But sometimes, the best promotion that is tapped by online casino s is the Loyalty Program. protect children from the direct marketing of alcohol, guns and other guns that are illegal for them to purchase.

 “This is a groundbreaking protection for our kids who often act impetuously … before they think through the consequences,” said Stenberg.
 “They deserve the right to remove this material that could haunt them for years to come.”